Perturbed by world pressure: India intensifies cross LoC firing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HELD SRINAGAR: India is perturbed after THE international community raised protest on what it has been doing with the people of Indian held Kashmir (IHK).
+SRINAGAR: India is perturbed after international community raised protest on what it has been doing with the people of Indian-held Kashmir (IHK).
 New Delhi´s move to strip the restive Kashmir region of its autonomy prompted a rare meeting of the UN Security Council.

 “We don´t need international busybodies to try to tell us how to run our lives.
 We are a billion-plus people,” India´s UN envoy Syed Akbaruddin said after the meeting in desperation.